-Clinical trials and research are made possible with the support and participation of study volunteers.
-Participant materials for clinical research, including study flyers, advertisements, social media posts, marketing materials and informed consent forms, should be participant-centric, engaging and written using plain language.
-These materials also must adhere to the Duke Health brand guidelines, which includes following our standards for font, color and style.
+Clinical research relies on volunteer participation.
+All participant materials including flyers, ads, social media, and consent forms should be clear, engaging, and written in plain language.
+These materials also must adhere to the Duke Health brand guidelines, which includes following our standards for font, color, and style.

-The Federal Drug Administration and Institutional Review Board consider research recruitment material to be the beginning of the informed consent process.
-You may advertise a research study or clinical trial at Duke, but you may not explicitly state or imply that participation will lead to improved health or financial gain.
+The Federal Drug Administration and Institutional Review Board view recruitment materials as the start of informed consent.
+You may advertise a Duke study but cannot claim or imply health benefits from participation.

 For some quick tips on what materials are reviewed by which entities for which reasons, please download this reference guide.